 In December 2010, the Basel Committee on Banking Supervision ("Basel Committee") established a new risk-based capital, leverage ratio, and liquidity framework, known as "Basel III."
 In July 2013, the U.S. banking regulators issued a final rule to implement many aspects of Basel III ("U.S. Basel III").
 The Firm, MSBNA, and MSPBNA became subject to U.S. Basel III beginning on January 1, 2014.
 On February 21, 2014, the Federal Reserve and the OCC approved the Firm, MSBNA, and MSPBNA's respective use of the U.S. Basel III advanced internal ratings-based approach for determining credit risk capital requirements and advanced measurement approaches for determining operational risk capital requirements (the "Advanced Approach") to calculate and publicly disclose their risk-based capital ratios beginning with the second quarter of 2014, subject to the "capital floor" discussed below (the "Advanced Approach").
 As a U.S. Basel III Advanced Approach banking organization, the Firm is required to compute risk-based capital ratios using both (i) standardized approaches for calculating credit risk weighted assets ("RWA") and market risk RWA (the "Standardized Approach"); and (ii) an advanced internal ratings-based approach for calculating credit risk RWA, an advanced measurement approach for calculating operational risk RWA, and an advanced approach for market risk RWA calculated under U.S. Basel III.
-For a further discussion of the regulatory capital framework applicable to the Firm and other regulatory developments, see "MD&A-Liquidity and Capital Resources Regulatory Requirements Regulatory Developments and Other Matters" in Part II, Item 7 of the 2022 Form 10-K, respectively.
+For a further discussion of the regulatory capital framework applicable to the Firm and other regulatory developments, see "MD&A-Liquidity and Capital Resources -Regulatory Requirements-Regulatory Developments and Other Matters" in the Firm's Quarterly Report on Form 10-Q for the quarter ended September 30, 2023 ("Form 10-Q") and in Part II, Item 7 of the 2022 Form 10-K, respectively.

 U.S. Basel III requires banking organizations that calculate risk-based capital ratios using the Advanced Approach, including the Firm, to make qualitative and quantitative disclosures regarding their capital and RWA on a quarterly basis ("Pillar 3 Disclosures").
-This report contains the Firm's Pillar 3 Disclosures for its credit, market and operational risks for the quarter ended December 31, 2022, in accordance with the U.S. Basel III, 12 C.F.R. § 217.171 through 217.173 and 217.212.
+This report contains the Firm's Pillar 3 Disclosures for its credit, market and operational risks for the quarter ended September 30, 2023, in accordance with the U.S. Basel III, 12 C.F.R. § 217.171 through 217.173 and 217.212.

 The Firm's Pillar 3 Disclosures are not required to be, and have not been, audited by the Firm's independent registered public accounting firm.
-Some measures of exposures contained in this report may not be consistent with accounting principles generally accepted in the U.S. ("U.S. GAAP"), and may not be comparable with measures reported in the 2022 Form 10-K.
+Some measures of exposures contained in this report may not be consistent with accounting principles generally accepted in the U.S. ("U.S. GAAP"), and may not be comparable with measures reported in the 2022 Form 10-K and Form 10-Q.